Ross McClellan: Later life

 The NDP won a majority government under Bob Rae's leadership in 1990.
 McClellan served as a senior policy adviser to the Premier from 1990 to 1995.
 McClellan was privileged to attend and participate in all meetings of the Rae Cabinet, and was co-secretary of the Cabinet Planning and Priorities Committee.
 He influenced many key policy decisions, including the decision to raise welfare rates by 22% and to protect the rates from cuts, to maintain and expand Ontario's stand-alone social housing program, as well as the government's decision not to introduce public auto insurance in 1991.

 McClellan has been a member of the Ontario and Federal NDP executive at various times since the Rae years and is largely credited with authoring the NDP election platforms in the Federal general elections of 1997 and 2000.
 He became a senior staffer for the Ontario Federation of Labour in the 1990s, and remained there until his retirement.
 McClellan consistently spoke out against limiting union donations to political parties.
+He continued to participate in NDP caucus meetings as the OFL liaison to caucus.

 In 2002, on his last day at the OFL, he played a leading role in resolving a strike involving Toronto municipal workers.
 In September 2002, McClellan was appointed as Vice Chair at the Workplace Safety and Insurance Tribunal.

+He retired from the Tribunal in 2013.
+He and his wife Patricia live in a little cottage on the banks of the Credit River in Caledon.
+At age sixty-four he decided to learn to play the fiddle and is a long-time member of the Oakville Celtic Fiddle Orchestra.